 Table of Contents

-In 2015, the United Nations (U.N.) adopted a set of 17 Sustainable Development Goals (SDG) to end poverty, protect the planet and ensure prosperity.
-This endeavor was part of a sustainable development agenda with a goal end date of 2030.
-Unfortunately, the U.N.’s Sustainable Development report for 2023 showed slow progress on half the goals and no progress or regression in 30 percent.
+In 2015, the United Nations (U.N.) adopted a set of 17 Sustainable Development Goals (SDGs) to end poverty, protect the planet and ensure prosperity.
+This sustainable development agenda aimed to achieve these targets by 2030.
+However, the Sustainable Development Goals Report 2025 revealed that only 35 percent of the SDG targets are currently on track or showing progress.
 Clearly, more needs to be done.

 Did You Know?